hesingh/mnkcg/p4-code-reuse/ansible.md

 1. Deparser - the two new keywords cannot support merging deparsers which require a specific oder of headers to emit.
 So, if merging deparsers is required, write code to merge manually and override the base code deparser.

 2. Only add code if the code overrides base funtionality.
-For examplem, if no changes are made to base parser, do not add any parser code.
+For example, if no changes are made to base parser, do not add any parser code.